-Whether or not this is really so, what is certain is that April 15—the day tax returns are due—is just a little more than two months away.
+Whether or not this is really so, what is certain is that April 15 the day tax returns are due is just a little more than two months away.
 Admittedly, small business owners should really be taking steps year-round to make tax return filing easier.
-However, if you haven’t been doing so—and maybe even if you have—there’s no better time than now to come in from the winter cold and start shoveling through tax prep now before you get hit with a “blizzard” of work right before the deadline looms.
+However, if you haven’t been doing so, and maybe even if you have there’s no better time than now to come in from the winter cold and start shoveling through tax prep now before you get hit with a “blizzard” of work right before the deadline looms.
 Follow these steps.

 You’ll need statements pertaining to your business bank account(s) and, if applicable, your business credit card accounts.
 You’ll also need last year’s business tax return (if you use an accountant, and you should, he or she should have this on file, but check beforehand).

 Partnership agreements, accounting documents, details of asset purchases (receipts, etc.), and depreciation schedules for previously purchased assets should be in hand as well.
 Even if it takes time to locate all of these documents, doing so now will save time and aggravation and help you avoid an even bigger case of the winter blues in the long run.

 Prepare a List of all of Your Business Income and Expenses

 The “income” portion of the list should include gross receipts, checking and savings account interest, sales records, returns and allowances, and any other unclassified income you happen to have received during the previous tax year.

 Employee wages, office rent, insurance premiums, fees paid to professionals (for example, accountants and attorneys), and payments to contractors belong on the “expenses” side of the list.
 So do transportation and travel, advertising/marketing, phones, and other communications devices, computer and internet fees, and office supplies/equipment.